Are you covered by insurance?

 All of our consultants are covered by most major insurance companies.
 However, there can sometimes be a shortfall.
 You will need to inform your insurance company who you would like to see and they can advise you further.

-Please note that podiatry, physiotherapy and osteopathy may not be covered by AXA PPP.
+Please note that podiatry, physiotherapy and osteopathy are not covered by AXA PPP or its subsidiaries.

 It is always wise to ask your GP about seeing a specialist and to have a formal referral letter.
 Your family doctor should be in overall charge of your medical situation.
 Insurance companies will insist on this.
 Non-insured patients can be seen without a referral if necessary, but they should bring their previous medical records with them.